 - Trouble walking.

 When a patient presents with leg pain (with or without back pain) that is aggravated by walking, or episodes of weakness or numbness in the legs, a physician will generally order an MRI scan or CT scan to make a diagnosis.
+This type of objective evidence in your medical records will assist you in getting approved for disability benefits.
 The type of spinal stenosis that is found may fall into one of the following categories:

 - Lateral Stenosis– This is the most common type of stenosis that occurs when a nerve root is found to have left the spinal canal and is then compressed by a bulging disc, herniated disc, or bone protrusion.